 - Ask colleagues, friends, or other interested people in your lab and community to join you.
 Email the event details or post them on social media to encourage others to attend.

 - Prepare questions to ask at the town hall.
-Make sure that these questions are in layman’s terms so that the MoC and others at the town hall will understand.
+Make sure that these questions are in layman’s terms so that representative and others at the town hall will understand.

 - Prepare stories to share.
 The average person may not be familiar with your work or the science behind it, so a story can help make your work or the issue more accessible.

-- Show support for your MoC or others at the town hall if they say or do something that you agree with.
+- Show support for your Representative or Senator or others at the town hall if they say or do something that you agree with.

-- Determine a Plan B. If your MoC is not holding public forums, call their district office to set up an in-person meeting.
+- Determine a Plan B. If your Representative or Senators are not holding public forums, call their district office to set up an in-person meeting.
 You can find out how to do that by clicking on the “Visit the District Office” box on the ASCB Advocacy page.